How to Qualify for a THLT Home

 You must be a legal resident living or working in Thurston County.

 Most THLT houses must be sold to buyers who have a gross household income that is less than 80% of Area Median Income (AMI) for Thurston County.
 Sometimes a house is available to people earning more than this, but who still cannot afford to buy a market-rate home.
 If you are self-employed, qualifying income is calculated after deducting any business-related expenses (the bottom of Schedule C on your tax return).
+See the specifics for our available home for more details on income limits.

 Able to get pre-approved for a mortgage